strato-net/strato-platform/codehash.md

 }
 ```

-Note that we cannot rely on `bin-runtime` as a unique identifier - look for example at this contract:
+Note that we cannot rely on `bin` as a unique identifier - look for example at this contract:

 + codeHash: `d1d29ee74a6d03244189ddb39239adc2a5f77ba91a8df459f17a172dbd96213d`
 + bin-runtime: `60606040526008565b00`